A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Method

-where $\boldsymbol{\mathrm{m}}$ is vibrational transition dipole moment, $T_1$ is relaxation time of the vibration, and the large angular brackets denote an ensemble average, $\omega(t)$ is instantaneous time-dependent vibrational frequencies.
-Usually, $T_1$ value is from experiment, with Condon approximation, the magnitude of $\boldsymbol{\mathrm{m}}$ is fixed, and its orientation is taken as the vector of the vibrational mode.
-By molecular dynamic simulation, solvent dynamics is modeled classically.
-The time-dependent instantaneous frequency $\omega(t)$ of the probe molecule can be treated quantum mechanically.
+where $\boldsymbol{\mathrm{m}}$ is the vibrational transition dipole moment, $T_1$ is the relaxation time of the vibration, and the large angular brackets denote an ensemble average, $\omega(\tau)$ is instantaneous vibrational frequency.
+The relaxation time $T_1$ is usually from an experiment result.
+With Condon approximation, we assume that the vibrational transition dipole moment $\boldsymbol{\mathrm{m}}$ is a constant.
+And we assume the orientation of $\boldsymbol{\mathrm{m}}$ is consistent with the vibrational local mode vector.
+Calculating the instantaneous frequency $\omega(\tau)$ costs time and contains effects like vibrational coupling and solvatochromism.
+QVP approach treats $\omega(\tau)$ by combining molecular quantum vibration and molecular dynamics with perturbation theory.